M57 (Johannesburg): Route

-Crossing the M90 (C.R.Swart Drive) at Kempton Park Civic Center, it leaves the Kempton Park CBD and enters the city's northern suburbs, with Edleen to its left and Kempton Park extension 2, 3 and 4 to its right.
+Crossing the M90 (C.R.
+Swart Drive) at Kempton Park Civic Center, it leaves the Kempton Park CBD and enters the city's northern suburbs, with Edleen to its left and Kempton Park extension 2, 3 and 4 to its right.
 After the M45 (Van Riebeeck Road) t-junction, it has Allen Grove to its right and Van Riebeeck Park to its left.
 After the Beukes Road t-junction, it has Glen Marais to its right and Birchleigh to its left.
-East of Birchleigh (west of Glen Marais), it meets the northern terminus of the M43 (Vlei Street) at a t-junction.
+Just after, it meets the northern terminus of the M43 (Vlei Street) at a t-junction.

-North-east of Birchleigh, near Esselen Park on the outskirts of Kempton Park, the M57 route meets the northern terminus of the R23 (High Road) from the east and then, at the next junction, meets the R25 (Modderfontein Road) from the west.
+North-east of Birchleigh on the outskirts of Kempton Park, the M57 route meets the northern terminus of the R23 (High Road) from the east and then, at the next junction, meets the R25 (Modderfontein Road) from the west.

-The R25 and M57 are co-signed northwards for 800 metres, with Esselen Park and the new Witfontein extension to its left, before the R25 breaks-off and becomes the road eastwards towards Bapsfontein at a busy 4-way-junction, with the road westwards providing access to Thembisa South.
+The R25 and M57 are co-signed northwards for 800 metres, with Esselen Park and the Witfontein extension to its left, before the R25 breaks-off and becomes the road eastwards towards Bapsfontein at a 4-way-junction, with the road westwards providing access to Thembisa South.

 Continuing northwards, the M57 trails the Thembisa township to its west and the parallel R21 freeway to its east before intersecting the east/west R562 (Winnie Madikizela-Mandela Road) as Goedehoop Avenue just south-east of Clayville (also known as Olifantsfontein), where Winnie Madikizela-Mandela Road provides access to the Clayville CBD.
 The M57 continues northwards, passing through Clayville East and through rural agricultural suburbs before leaving Ekurhuleni and crossing the municipal border into Tshwane and reaching the outskirts of Irene, crossing to the other side of the R21 freeway as a flyover.